nandhithakamal/nandhithakamal.github.io/about.md

 ---
 Hey, you there!

 I am Nandhitha, a software engineer.
 I like to think of it more like solving problems.
-I have a wide breath of experience building engineering systems.
+I have a wide breadth of experience building engineering systems.
 I like novelty, and like to work on challenging problem statements, even if niche or obscure.

 In my spare time - I like to read, practice my uke or recently, I have been trying to paint with watercolors.